A Home for Novels and Short Stories

 Anyway, if you haven’t already checked out my FAQ on my upcoming book, Magic Once Removed, please check that out as well.
 Thanks again!

-“They call it a kamikaze because it’s the drink they’d give the Japanese Zeros before they had to crash land into US aircraft carriers,” the bartender explained as he plopped the equal parts vodka, triple sec, and lime juice concoction in front of the three coeds.
+“They call it a kamikaze because it’s the drink they’d give the Japanese Zeros before they had to crash land into US aircraft carriers,” the bartender claimed as he plopped a trio of equal parts vodka, triple sec and lime juice concoction in front of the three coeds.

 “Really?” the blonde asked.

-“It was believable though,” said the brunette with freckles, “Sure had me going.”
+“It was believable though,” the brunette with freckles said.
+“Sure had me going.”

 “You should always check the facts whenever someone says something that doesn’t sound right.”